 At St. Matthew’s Catholic Primary School, we are committed to supporting the emotional health and well being of our pupils and staff.
-Mr M Gray is our SENCO and Mental Health & Emotional Well being Lead.
-We know that everyone experiences life challenges that can make us vulnerable and at times, anyone may need additional emotional support.
+Nowadays, we know better than ever that everyone experiences life challenges that can make us vulnerable and at times, we know that anyone may need additional emotional support.
 We take the view that positive mental health is everybody’s business and that we all have a role to play

 At our school we: